List of Coronation Street characters introduced in 1997: Spider Nugent

-Geoffrey "Spider" Nugent, played by Martin Hancock, made his first screen appearance on 15 December 1997 and departed on 5 February 2003.
+Geoffrey "Spider" Nugent, played by Martin Hancock, made his first screen appearance on 15 December 1997 and originally departed on 5 February 2003.
 Spider is Emily Bishop's (Eileen Derbyshire) nephew.
 The character was based on a real-life protester called Swampy.
 Spider was interested in the environment and green issues.
 He had a long-term relationship with Toyah Battersby (Georgia Taylor).
 Christine Smith from the Daily Mirror called Spider a "lovable eco-terrier".
 On 29 April 2022, it was announced Hancock had reprised the role for the character's 25th anniversary in July.
 Of his return, Hancock stated: "Having the opportunity to walk back onto the cobbles is fabulous, I'm so excited to be seeing a lot of old friends and picking up what Spider has been up to.
 I've always wanted to come back at some point and it just felt like this is the right time.
 I'm eternally grateful to [producer] Iain [Macleod] for the opportunity."

 Spider arrives at Emily's house one day in December 1997, looking for a place to stay.
 Emily takes him in and they bond, also helping save the Red Rec from Alf Roberts (Bryan Mosley).
 Spider also falls in love with Toyah and they eventually become a couple after pitching a tent on the Red Rec to watch the 1999 eclipse.
 When Toyah escapes from her parents' home, she moves in with Spider and Emily, however Emily finds out that they are having sex with each other, and, displeased that the rules in her house regarding sex have been violated, tells them to find somewhere else to live.
 She, however, gradually begins to accept the relationship.
 Spider leaves for India in 2000.
 He returns the following year to ask Emily for help with his business plan.

 When Emily is attacked by Richard Hillman (Brian Capron), Spider comes to visit her once again, and is with her when she recovers.
 Toyah, having been raped two years earlier, realises that she will not be able to get over the trauma, and Spider takes her with him.
 Around 2010, Spider and Toyah break up.
 In December 2015, it is revealed that Spider is in Peru doing charity work for environmental causes.
 Emily decides to join him, leaving Weatherfield on New Year's Day 2016.